top of page

 Soon I discovered that writing isn't just a form of giving.
 Writing is a powerful catalyst for self-reflection and learning, a path to finding and becoming part of a tribe that finally feels right, and a form of activism directed at changing perceptions of complex trauma.

 Sign up for my fortnightly Substack below.
-All my writing is free for all and staying that way.

 Latest articles: